 In the south-east, 18 councils have achieved the Charter status to date.

 SEE is also leading the Charter for the councils in London and the east region.
 In the east region, 18 councils have obtained Charter status as have 3 London boroughs.

 The investment is £3,000 per authority for SEE members and £3,250 for non-members (plus VAT and expenses).
 This includes the cost of assessment, as well as ongoing support and contact.
 Your authority has up to three years, from the time of committing, to be assessed.

-These case studies will demonstrate the benefits of the Charter to the council, councillors and community.
+These case studies have been undertaken since the revised framework was launched in January 2017.
+They will demonstrate the benefits of the Charter to the council, councillors and community.